 CMS Star Ratings: To make it easier for patients and families to understand the Home Health Care Consumer Assessment of Healthcare Providers and Systems (HHCAHPS) survey scores, the Centers for Medicare and Medicaid Services (CMS) developed a five-star rating system in 2016.
 Home health care agencies are given between one and five stars in five categories.
 CMS calculates the number of stars by converting patient survey responses into scores.

-The Johns Hopkins Home Care Group and Potomac Home Health Care provide home health services, such as skilled nursing, physical therapy and speech therapy, for patients.
+The Johns Hopkins Care at Home and Johns Hopkins Care at Home - Potomac provide home health services, such as skilled nursing, physical therapy and speech therapy, for patients.

 A standardized national survey called the Home Health Care Consumer Assessment of Healthcare Providers and Systems (HHCAHPS) is mailed to some adult patients so they can provide their perspective on their care experience with the home health agency.